pavel-mazhuga/lit-scroll/README.md

 The library uses a `ResizeObserver` (conditionally) to listen to scrollable element size changing.
 In order to support dynamic scrollable container size changing in Safari and IE, you should use `ResizeObserver` polyfill (<https://github.com/que-etc/resize-observer-polyfill>).

+**IMPORTANT:** The library's default compilation target is ES6.
+If you need to support ES5 environments - consider transpiling it.

 ## Usage

 In yout HTML: